-3. Research Methodology
+3. Research methodology

 This study is a post-event, descriptive-correlation research.
-Data needed for the research models were sourced from the Rahavard Novin database and the explanatory notes in the published financial statements available on the Codal website.
-The research sample was drawn from active companies listed on the Tehran Stock Exchange between 2013 and 2023 using a screening method.
+Data needed for the research models were sourced from the Rahavard Novin database, and the explanatory notes in the published financial statements are available on the Codal website.
+Using a screening method, the research sample was drawn from active companies listed on the Tehran Stock Exchange between 2013 and 2023.
 Companies were selected for the sample based on meeting the following three criteria simultaneously:

-a) They should not be among the financial intermediary, bank, insurance and leasing companies. b) Their fiscal year ends at the end of March. c) All necessary information for calculating variables and implementing research models for that company is available.
-Based on these conditions, a total of 150 companies were selected as research samples.
+a) They should not be among the financial intermediaries, banks, insurance companies, or leasing companies. b) Their fiscal year ends at the end of March. c) All necessary information for calculating variables and implementing research models for that company is available.
+Based on these conditions, 150 companies were selected as research samples.